Behaviour Recording: Uncovering the Function through analysis.

-Then there is a more formal observation, maybe asked for by a teacher is they want a pair of fresh eyes on a situation.
-I have developed this form that links to the function of behaviour sheet before.
-This is subjective and just provides some formality to the process.
-Our behaviour support team can add their ideas or recommendations.
+Then there is a more formal observation, may be asked for by a teacher is they want a pair of fresh eyes on a situation.
+I have developed this form that links to the function of behaviour sheet.
+This is subjective and provides an element of formality to the process.
+The behaviour support team can add their ideas or recommendations.
 It might even be worth the teacher taking a step back to observe their own student while someone else leads.

-If you want to look into the function further it may be helpful to use a Questions about behaviour function form (QABF) I cannot post the link due to copyright reasons.
+If you want to look into the function further it may be helpful to use Questions about behaviour function form (QABF) I cannot post the link due to copyright reasons.
 There are however other ways of determining the function

-The function of behaviour is why people behave in a certain way.
+The function of the specific behaviour is what drives people behave in a certain way.
 Many factors determine why that behaviour becomes linked to a specific driver.
 These may not be obvious on initial observation.
 So a QABF sheet can be used to more accurately identify the function.
-A QABF should be completed by individually by those who work with the student for one specific behaviour displayed in that particular environment.
-QABF exap
+A QABF should be completed individually by those who work with the student for one specific behaviour displayed in that particular environment.

-Available data suggests that the QABF provides a psychometrically robust tool that can be used to develop effective interventions for of individuals who display behaviours of concern.
+Available data would suggest that the QABF provides a psychometrically robust tool that can be used to develop effective interventions for individuals who display behaviours of concern.

 Data shows that interventions and strategies to focus based on QABF-identified functions were more effective than were treatments not based on QABF-identified functions.
 The QABF identified a clear function in 84% of cases.
 However, there may be more than 1 function for each behaviour and multiple behaviours that meet the same function.